Last Revised: May 11, 2023

 How We Use and Share Your Information

-Armstrong may use the personally identifiable information you choose to submit through the Site to communicate with you about our products and services.
+Armstrong may use the personal information you choose to submit through the Sites to communicate with you about our products and services and for the purposes described below.
 When Armstrong collects this information, we may store it in our computer systems or third-party databases.
-Do not submit any information via this Site that you do not want Armstrong to store or use.
-If you do not want to submit information through this Site, call us instead.
+Do not submit any information via these Sites that you do not want Armstrong to store or use.

-Armstrong may share or disclose your personally identifiable information for the following reasons:
+Armstrong may use your personal information for the following reasons:

-- To provide a service to you that you requested or asked Armstrong to provide.
+- To provide a product or service to you that you requested or asked Armstrong to provide.

 - To process a payment for a service or product that you purchased.